In addition to open access

 Code distribution

-• All dependencies are listed.
+• All dependencies are open source software.

-Note the emphasis on "compilable": non-compilable source code is weaker and somehow less likely to be used, for good reasons.
 By distributing usable code, we help ensure knowledge gaps can be crossed by newcomers who take the time to work them out.
 Papers cannot be fully detailed on every point, but compilable source code has to.

 Discussion